muhammadhaider02/Global-Tuberculosis-Analysis-Dashboard-using-D3/README.md

 5. Sunburst Chart: Breaks down total cases into hierarchical segments.

 ### Filters
-> Region Filter: Narrow down the analysis to specific regions.
+- **Region Filter**: Narrow down the analysis to specific regions.
-> Year Filter: Focus on data for a specific year or range of years.
+- **Year Filter**: Focus on data for a specific year or range of years.

 ### Interactivity
 1. Tooltips: Hover over visual elements to see detailed information.